dungvn3000/myfeed/src/linkerz_job_queue/readme.md

 <h1>The Job Queue Framework, it is desgined for LinkerZ</h1>
-<h2>08 Jul 2012</h2>
+<h3>08 Jul 2012</h3>
 <br>
 The base controller will do sync for each job.
+The job will be done in session.

 The structure of framework.